Seth-Wolfgang/IVSparse-dev/Benchmarking/README_TO_REPRODUCE_RESULTS.txt

-Most plots listed in the publication related to this paper can be recreated by running

-runFullSimulatedBench.sh which is located in: Benchmarking/lib/runFullSimulatedBench.sh
-The second plot listed in regards to memory usage uses a different script.
-To recreate the plot where redundancy is fixed, you may simply compile and run densityBenchmark.cpp which is located in: Benchmarking/lib/densityBenchmark.cpp.
-The parameters used for the publication should be set by default.

-Results for benchmarks are stored in /Benchmarking/results, their redundancies or densities are listed in the file name.

-Results may vary due to differences in hardware, but compression sizes will remain the same.
+Most plots listed in the publication related to this paper can be recreated by running Results may vary due to differences in hardware, but compression sizes will remain the same.
-To create plots, we used the R language to create plots generated from data produced by running runFullSimulatedBench.sh.
+To create plots, we used matplotlib to create plots generated from data produced by running ivsparse-benchmark.sh

-The .Rmd file to produce plots is in /Benchmarking/R/simulated_bench_visualization.Rmd

-Simply run all chunks in the .Rmd file to produce the plots.
-If an error occurs, please check that the paths to the data files are correct.
-Some libraries may need to be installed.
-If you are unfamiliar with R, see lines including library() to see what you need to install.

 Default paramters for simulated benchmarks:
-ROWS = 10000
+ROWS = 1'000'000 -> handled by slurm script
-COLS = 100
+COLS = 25

 For runFullSimulatedBench.sh,

 *   #define NUM_ITERATIONS 10
-*   #define DENSITY 0.01 -> THIS WILL CHANGE IF YOU RUN WITH runFullSimulatedBench.sh.
-This is intentional.
+*   #define DENSITY 0.01 -> handled by slurm script
-*   #define MATRICES 1000
-*   #define VALUE_TYPE double

-For densityBenchmark.cpp,

- *  #define NUM_ITERATIONS = 10
- *  #define REDUNDANCY = 0.1 -> this is actually 1 - REDUNDANCY, so it is 90% redundant
- *  #define MATRICES 1000
- *  #define VALUE_TYPE double
+*   #define VALUE_TYPE float

 ## Real Data -> see Table 1 in publication